-Read here about G-Cloud Success, Analysed; Failure Explained the G-Cloud 8 edition.
-With invaluable feedback from the beta community the discussion and analysis has been substantially re-mastered around the framework of a 4-step G-Cloud Maturity Model, providing vendors with our critically acclaimed success pathway.
+Read here about G-Cloud Success, Analysed; Failure Explained the G-Cloud 8 edition and the 4-step G-Cloud Maturity Model, providing vendors with our critically acclaimed pathway to sales success on G-Cloud, the UK Government's marketplace for Cloud services.

 G-Cloud Success, Analysed; Failure Explained